 In cases involving negligence by construction professionals, the justices noted, courts “often take a harder line” with experts who are “sought because of their special skill.”

-Because the Peter firm held itself out as able to perform the necessary soil tests while asserting that it was not qualified to doing the tests, it “did not exercise the ordinary skill and competence of those in the business of soil testing.”
+Because the Peter firm held itself out as able to perform the necessary soil tests while asserting that it was not qualified to do the tests, it “did not exercise the ordinary skill and competence of those in the business of soil testing.”

-The justices reversed the summary judgment and remanded the case to the trial court for further proceedings, and awarded Lynch her costs on appeal.
+The justices reversed the summary judgment and remanded the case to the trial court for further proceedings and awarded Lynch her costs on appeal.

 The holding in this case should make small engineering companies or one-person shops very wary of providing “opinions” to contractors or owners on projects they know little about.